jessephamsg/jessephamsg.github.io/README.md

 - Review entries by clicking on buttons on the Profile section

 **Required Features**: Add Jobs, Save Edits, Profile Buttons
-- Add New Job creates a new Work Object and add it into Profile
+- Add New Job creates a new Work Object and adds it into Profile
 - Retrieve Job shows any particular Work Object of choice from the existing Profile
 - Edit Job allows updating and editing any particular Work Object of choice from the existing Profile

 ----------------------------

 ### View Charts & Aggregated Data
-As a user, I would like to view charts and list changed, updated and aggregated every time I edit my own data
+As a user, I would like to view charts and have them changed, updated and aggregated every time I edit my own data

 **Required Features**: Radar Chart, Progress Bar, Aggregated List
-- Radar Chart: group all Tasks into general categories that can be eventually benchmark against other sets of industry data
+- Radar Chart: group all Tasks into general categories that can be eventually benchmarked against other sets of industry data
-- Enjoyment Progress Bar: sum all responses to Task Enjoyment and find the average
+- Enjoyment Progress Bar: sum all the responses to Task Enjoyment field and calculate the average
-- Industry Progress Bar: aggregate all responses by Industry and find sum of the years spent in each Industry
+- Industry Progress Bar: aggregate all responses by Industry and find the sum of the years spent in each Industry
 - Tasks Most Enjoyed List: aggregate all responses by the Level of Enjoyment and serve tasks with the highest Enjoyment score
-- Average Team Size Score: sum all responses to Team Size and find the average
+- Average Team Size Score: sum all the responses to Team Size field and calculate the average

 ----------------------------